 - For years, commentators have questioned the popularity of sugarcane in arid, drought-prone Marathwada.
 When farmers reluctantly shifted to tur in 2016, the state government had the opportunity to promote better crop planning, as per water experts.
 But things didn’t pan out on expected lines.
 If things continue unchanged, water-stressed regions such as Marathwada could be heading towards desertification, as per opinions shared by experts.

-- According to statistics, China has 2.61 million square kilometers of desert, meaning more than a quarter of the country’s land is either degraded or lost to sand.
+- According to statistics, China has 2.61 million square kilometres of desert, meaning more than a quarter of the country’s land is either degraded or lost to sand.
 However, thanks to decades-long efforts to combat desertification, China has achieved substantial progress in sand control and ecological protection.

-Consider the following Statements
+Consider the following statements:

-- Desertification makes a land fertile.
+- Desertification makes land fertile.

 - Desertification is always a natural process.